gnowland/auto-deselect-uncategorized/readme.md

 Support is handled in the [WordPress forums](http://wordpress.org/support/plugin/auto-deselect-uncategorized).
 Please note that support is limited and does not cover any custom implementation of the plugin.
 Before posting a question, please confirm that the problem still exists with a default theme and with all other plugins disabled.

-Please report any bugs, errors, warnings, code problems on [GitHub](https://github.com/gnowland/auto-deselect-uncategorized/issues).
+Please report any bugs, errors, warnings, or code issues on [GitHub](https://github.com/gnowland/auto-deselect-uncategorized/issues).

-## Video ##
+## Video Demonstration ##

 https://www.youtube.com/watch?v=LDZCqY7H-pQ